 Recruitment is a competitive space; however, job posts can receive 36% more applications if they are accompanied by a recruitment video.
 Interactive video can help set your company apart, allowing candidates to gain a richer, more instantaneous understanding of your business culture.

 This also applies to student recruitment.
 For example, Monash University reimagined their opening day for 2020, using interactive videos on specific courses, which provided prospective students with a greater, more in-depth understanding of what to expect from each course.

-Interactive video also has the power to deliver a more engaging and personalised onboarding experience that is memorable and measurable, even more crucial when many of us are still working from home.
+Interactive video also has the power to deliver a more engaging and personalized onboarding experience that is memorable and measurable, even more crucial when many of us are still working from home.
 Interactive video has the power to immerse new recruits in company culture quickly, and get them excited to get started.

 The video analytics available for interactive video enables brands to evaluate a new employee’s engagement level to see which content they’re most interested in.
 This allows businesses to improve the onboarding process continually.
 Interactive video quizzes can go even deeper in gauging interest in content.

 The year of 2020 has brought new meaning to virtual work and education.
 Interactive video can transform training and education into an engaging experience, promoting an active learning environment.
 In fact, 75% of professionals prefer to learn new skills via online training videos as opposed to an in-person classroom environment.

 E-learning videos can also reduce the in-person teaching costs for businesses and education providers.
 It can even allow education providers to adapt courses or modules according to what resonates best with students.

 Interactive video replicates an in-person learning environment.
 It gives students the ability to access further information, participate in polls, respond to quizzes, download additional resources and engage in conversations within their teacher, all within the video itself.